BM-20/Thesis/README.md

-# Pneumonia Detection Web App
+# Pneumonia Classification with Deep Learning

 A deep learning-powered web application that classifies chest X-rays as **Pneumonia**, **Normal**, or **Uncertain**, and visualizes the model's attention using **Grad-CAM** heatmaps.